Antimony: Halides

 The pentahalides SbF5|link=antimony pentafluoride and SbCl5|link=antimony pentachloride have trigonal bipyramidal molecular geometry in the gas phase, but in the liquid phase, SbF5 is polymeric, whereas SbCl5 is monomeric.
-Antimony pentafluoride is a powerful Lewis acid used to make the superacid fluoroantimonic acid (H2F+*SbF6-).
+Antimony pentafluoride is a powerful Lewis acid used to make the superacid fluoroantimonic acid (H2F+*SbF_{6}-).

-Oxyhalides are more common for antimony than for arsenic and phosphorus.
+Oxohalides are more common for antimony than for arsenic and phosphorus.
 Antimony trioxide dissolves in concentrated acid to form oxoantimonyl compounds such as SbOCl and (SbO)2SO4.

 Antimonides, hydrides, and organoantimony compounds

 Compounds in this class generally are described as derivatives of Sb(3-).
 Antimony forms antimonides with metals, such as indium antimonide (InSb) and silver antimonide (Ag3Sb).
 The alkali metal and zinc antimonides, such as Na3Sb and Zn3Sb2, are more reactive.
 Treating these antimonides with acid produces the highly unstable gas stibine, SbH3: